pengc99/uverse_eapol/README.md

   sudo chmod +x /config/scripts/post-config.d/uverse_eapol.sh sudo chmod -R 0600 /config/auth
   ```
+# Turn it on!
-7. Unplug the existing Ethernet cable from the WAN1 interface, and plug in the DSL SFP module into the WAN1 SFP port.
+1. Unplug the existing Ethernet cable from the WAN1 interface, and plug in the DSL SFP module into the WAN1 SFP port.
 Plug in your telephone line into the DSL SFP module.
-8. On the right side of the DSL SFP module, there is a green light.
+2. On the right side of the DSL SFP module, there is a green light.
 When it is blinking, it is training the DSL interface.
 When it turns solid, the DSL interface is trained.
-9. Run the following command to re-run the startup scripts, which will start `wpa_supplicant`.
+3. Run the following command to re-run the startup scripts, which will start `wpa_supplicant`.
 This needs to be run as `root` or with `sudo`.
   ```
   run-parts --report --regex '^[a-zA-Z0-9._-]+$' "/config/scripts/post-config.d"
   ```
-10. You can check the log output to see if the interface authenticates
+4. You can check the log output to see if the interface authenticates
   ```
   tail -n 50 -f /var/log/messages
   ```
-11. The specific lines we're looking for are these, which shows a sucessful EAPoL authentication
+5. The specific lines we're looking for are these, which shows a sucessful EAPoL authentication
   ```
   wpa_supplicant[3351]: eth2: CTRL-EVENT-EAP-STARTED EAP authentication started
   wpa_supplicant[3351]: eth2: CTRL-EVENT-EAP-PROPOSED-METHOD vendor=0 method=13